 |Community Property Recognized?||No, South Carolina isn’t a community property state.
 Marital property is divided by the court in an equitable manner as described above.|

-Dower hasn’t been available for a divorcing wife in South Carolina since the 1940s.
+Dower hasn’t been available in South Carolina since the 1940s.
 Also, in 1985 dower and curtesy tenancy interests in property were abolished.

 If you’re divorcing or planning to divorce in South Carolina, you should speak with an experienced local divorce lawyer about your rights to marital property.
 By agreeing to a division of property through negotiating with your spouse or during a mediation, you may be unnecessarily waiving your rights to some property or assets.
 However, if you are both happy with the result, there’s no need to prolong the divorce proceeding.

 Note: As state laws change constantly, it’s important to confirm the accuracy of the laws you’re researching by either conducting your own research or contacting a knowledgeable attorney.

 Research the Law